Bert Foord: Career

-The son of a Royal Navy serviceman, Foord attended grammar school and joined the UK Meteorological Office as a trainee forecaster in 1947.
-His first posting was to the Eskdalemuir Observatory in the Scottish borders, where he worked between 1950 and 1953, followed by three years' service on the Atlantic weather ships.
-He became the principal BBC weather forecaster in 1963, and his low-key presentation style made him a national institution.
+Having an keen interest in the weather, Foord joined the UK Meteorological Office as a trainee forecaster in 1947 after answering a newspaper advertisement.
+His first posting was to the Eskdalemuir Observatory in the Scottish borders, where he worked between 1950 and 1953, followed by three years' voluntary service on the small weather ships in the mid-Atlantic.
+In 1954, Foord was made the North West of England representative for the Met Office National Committee, rising to the rank of chairman.
+He joined the London Weather Centre in 1960 and began broadcasting on radio in 1961.

+He became the principal BBC weather forecaster in 1963, and his low-key presentation style made him a national institution, although his positive northern demeanour attracted some press criticism.
+In March 1968, Foord successfully negotiated a pay rise for BBC forecasters' rates from £3 to £5 10s a day backdated to 15 October 1966 through the Civil Service Arbitration Tribunal.
 One of the highlights of his career came in 1969 during the BBC coverage of the Apollo 12 mission, when he predicted that the spacecraft could face some turbulence on take-off and might be struck by lightning.
 Within half an hour, lightning struck the spacecraft.